Sedalia, Alberta

-Sedalia is a hamlet in southern Alberta, Canada within Special Area No. 3.
+Sedalia is a hamlet in southern Alberta, Canada, within Special Area No. 3.
 It is located approximately 31 km north of Highway 9 and 150 km northeast of Brooks.
-The area was developed when the railroad came through in 1925.
+The area was developed when the railway came through in 1925.
+The hamlet was named after Sedalia, Missouri, where some settlers of the area originated from.

+A-200 megawatt solar farm is proposed for a parcel of land north of Sedalia.